Sun City Oro Valley Woodworking Club Woodshop Rules and Operating Procedures For Limiting the Spread of COVID-19

 The existing shop rule that applies to eye protection remains in full effect, however, the club will no longer provide eye protection.
 Members must provide and wear their own eye protection.

 In addition to supplying their own eye protection, members must provide their own hand sanitizer, sanitizer wipes and other appropriate sanitizing products they chose to use.

 Persons in the shop must maintain at least six feet of separation from each other to the maximum extent possible

 All members must wash their hands for at least 20 seconds with soap and water immediately after entering the shop.

 All machine work surfaces, machine power controls, machine adjustment devices such as the planer table adjustment handwheel, etc., worktable surfaces, etc. must be disinfected at the beginning of every shift.

-By signing up on the signup sheet to work in the shop, the member is, in effect, assuring all the other members who will work in the shop that they have not knowingly been exposed to high risk coronavirus environments within the previous two weeks.
+All member who wish to work in the shop must be able to assure all the other members who will work in the shop that they have not knowingly been exposed to high risk coronavirus environments within the previous two weeks.
 That includes but is not limited to hospital visits, attending large gatherings and being at locations where social distancing and wearing of face masks was not enforced.